 Recovery following a chemical peel may take anywhere from about two to ten days, depending on the strength of the chemicals applied to the skin.
 Patients typically experience a sunburn-like sensation, accompanied by skin redness and peeling skin, for about a week.
 The younger skin exposed by this treatment will be sensitive to sunlight for about six months, during which time it is crucial to wear sunscreen over the area at all times.
 Avoid makeup and any sun exposure for at least two weeks after the peel.
 If desired, patients can repeat mild peels after four to six weeks, while the treatment interval is about six to twelve months for deeper chemical peels.

 Additional Spa Services:

 Dr. John W. Decorato offers plastic and reconstructive surgery to patients across New York & New Jersey including: Staten Island & Brooklyn New York.
 Elizabeth, Newark, Jersey City, Perth Amboy New Jersey.
-Contact Dr. John W. Decorato’s office today to schedule your FREE Chemical Peel Consultation!
+Contact Dr. John W. Decorato’s office today to schedule your Chemical Peel Consultation!